jian-carlo/todo/README.md

 ![](demo-todo.gif)

-A poorly programmed todo list manager.
+Another CLI todo list manager.

 The todos are stored in the variable `TODO_FILE` inside the script, the default value for which is `~/todo.txt`.
 You can add syntax highlighting (with `bat`)